malubarreto/365daysofcode/README.md

 Day 16 (31/07/2024): I started to read a book about Data Science.

-Day 17 (01/08/2024): I continued the section 8 about numpy, learned the basic workflow of matplotlib.
+Day 17 (01/08/2024): I continued the section 8 about matplotlib, learned the basic workflow of matplotlib.

+Day 18 (02/08/2024): I continued the section 8 about matplotlib, learned abou histograms, subplots and how to plotting from pandas DataFrames.